JoergBrueggmann/Test6/README.md

 # Test6

-Shows how source files of a package can be obtained from Stackage/Hackage as a local copy and than can be embedded in an existing project.
+Shows how source files of a package that has been obtained from Stackage/Hackage (by stach unpack, as a local copy), and is embedded in an existing project.

 ## Use case